 Congratulations!
 You are going to transform your home with the help of a trusted renovator.
-After the euphoria of planning all the beautiful details comes the work of physically preparing your home for the construction.
-Keep this list handy and it will guide you through the most important steps.
+After the euphoria of planning all the beautiful details comes the work of physically preparing your home for construction.
+Keep this list handy and it will guide you through the most important renovation preparation steps.

 1. Advise your insurance company

 Email your home insurer and advise them that you are planning a renovation.
+This is an important renovation preparation step as you want to ensure that your changes are fully covered.
+Reputable renovation companies have insurance and warranty their work, but you still require home insurance.
 They will ask about the scope, the start and finish date, and any other questions that are important to them.
 They may ask about the nature of the work and who you have hired to complete it.
 If major structural or building permit changes are being made, they may ask for additional documentation and proof of the contractor’s insurance.

-A renovation is a great opportunity to purse your home of any unused and irrelevant objects.
+A renovation is a great opportunity to purge your home of any unused and irrelevant objects.

 - Start early – minimum 4-8 weeks before your renovation is booked to start

 - Host a garage sale (or co-host with a neighbour)

 - Donate things to charity – do you really need a dozen mixing bowls?

 - Hire an organizer to help you work through what to release and what to keep

 - At KHD we have team members who can help you with both sorting as well as packing and unpacking pre-and post-renovation